hashtek-mc/tekore/README-en.md

 }
 ```

+> [!TIP]
-`⚠️` It is strongly recommended that you pass the Tekore instance to the class constructor,
+> It is strongly recommended that you pass the Tekore instance to the class constructor,
 and not to make the instance static in the root of the plugin.

+> [!NOTE]
-`ℹ️` Whenever a player disconnects from the server, its data will be automatically saved to the database.
+> Whenever a player disconnects from the server, its data will be automatically saved to the database.

 ### Features

 * `setRank()` : Sets a player's rank

+> [!CAUTION]
-`⚠️` All functions not listed above are not intended to be used by anything other than the Tekore!
+> All functions not listed above are not intended to be used by anything other than the Tekore!

 ## Database